sru-systems/rust-argon2/README.md

 memory.
 To do so correctly without a heavy performance penalty would require help from the compiler.
 It's better to not attempt to do so than to present a false assurance.

-This version uses the standard implementation and does not yet implement optimizations.
-Therefore, it is not the fastest implementation available.

 ## License